How Safety Data Sheets Fall Short on Safety

 According to a 2008 study, between 30 to 100% of products analyzed contained chemicals not declared on an SDS.
-“Accuracy and completeness were found to be relatively poor, with the majority of studies presenting evidence that the MSDSs under review did not contain information on all the chemicals present, including those known to be serious sensitizers or carcinogens.”
+“Accuracy and completeness were found to be relatively poor, with the majority of studies presenting evidence that the SDSs under review did not contain information on all the chemicals present, including those known to be serious sensitizers or carcinogens.”
 Some ingredients, such as those in fragrances, are exempt under patent laws regardless of toxicity.
-Furthermore, chemicals were also found at higher concentrations than what the MSDS listed.
+Furthermore, chemicals were also found at higher concentrations than what the SDS listed.
 The consistent format on the new Safety Data Sheets do not assure that the information in the new format will be any more accurate.

 Penalties for inaccurate or missing information on an SDS are too low.

 Maximum fines are no more than $30,000, “and actual fines would probably be significantly smaller.”
 For example, a Florida distributor of a hair straightening product was fined only $12,600 for “failing to ensure that material safety data sheets reflected the content of formaldehyde in [its] products or the hazards associated with formaldehyde exposure.”
 OSHA categorized this violation as serious, meaning “there is a substantial probability that death or serious physical harm could result.”
 Problematically, “these fines are too small to incentive companies to more accurately disclose toxic ingredients.”